Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Related Work

 \section{Related Work}

 \paragraph{New Knowledge and Hallucinations} Existing studies have indicated that introducing new knowledge into LLMs may trigger hallucinations \citep{ghosal2024understanding,lin2023ra,ovadia2023fine}.
-Subsequent works have provided deeper analyses of this phenomenon\citep{gekhman2024does,kang2024unfamiliar,sun2025new}. \citet{gekhman2024does} found that as the proportion of new knowledge in fine-tuning data increases, the model's hallucination tendency intensifies. \citet{kang2024unfamiliar} analyzed that when fine-tuned LLMs encounter unknown queries during testing, their responses imitate those associated with unknown examples in the fine-tuning data. \citet{sun2025new}, from the perspective of token probabilities, examined how, after learning new knowledge, the generation probability of relevant answer entity tokens in irrelevant contexts increases significantly, suggesting that the model may erroneously generalize knowledge, leading to hallucinations.
+Subsequent works have provided deeper analyses of this phenomenon \citep{gekhman2024does,kang2024unfamiliar,sun2025new}. \citet{gekhman2024does} found that as the proportion of new knowledge in fine-tuning data increases, the model's hallucination tendency intensifies. \citet{kang2024unfamiliar} analyzed that when fine-tuned LLMs encounter unknown queries during testing, their responses imitate those associated with unknown examples in the fine-tuning data.
+From the perspective of token probabilities, \citet{sun2025new} show that after learning new knowledge, the generation probabilities of answer entity tokens increase significantly even in irrelevant contexts, suggesting that the model may over-generalize newly acquired knowledge and consequently produce hallucinations.
 However, previous studies focus mainly on closed-book QA settings with mixed knowledge types during training, while our controlled setup disentangles them to provide a more detailed analysis of new knowledge-induced hallucinations across types and tasks.
 Furthermore, we also investigate the underlying mechanisms of these phenomenon through an analysis of attention weights.